sergiotaborda/lense-lang-docs/docs/content/tour/tour.md

 There must always exist a module in you application (you application *is* a module).
 A module can be executable if it contains an ``Application`` object.
 If it does not contain an ``Application`` oject it's library module to be used by other modules.
+A module can not contain more than one ``Application`` object.

 Each module must have a name and a version.
-In this case the name is *myFirstModule* and the version is *1.0.0*.
+In this case the name is *MyApplicationModule* and the version is *1.0.0*.
+Lense understands version literals, no need to wrap the version in a string.
 If you need access to passed arguments you can read them from the ``arguments`` property in ``Application``.
 This property holds a ``Sequence<String>`` with the parameters given in the command line.
 If no arguments were passed or the application is running in an environment without access to arguments (like a web browser) the sequence is empty.